base9-theme/base9/docs/design_decisions.md

 # Design Decisions
 This doc cover the design decisions base9 made and why.
+It is more focused for internal contributors, so the writing is less polished.
 Discussion welcomed through issues.

 ## number of colors in palette